Daikon-Sun/VFX2017/hw1/README.md

                                             Default value of maximum level and denoise margin is 7 and 4.
                                             To skip this step, set the maximum level to negative value.
 -g [ --ghost ] [=arg(=False)]               Add ghost-removal mask using EA Khan's method.
+-b [ --blob ] [=arg(=False)]                Add blob-removal using OpenCV's SimpleBlobDetector with
+                                            specifically fine tuned paramters.
+This means unless you have found a good set of parameters for your pictures, or else blob-removal may worsen picture quality.
 -v [ --verbose ] [=arg(=False)]             Show the final result.
 If False, image will be saved without
                                             popping out.
 -m [ --method ] arg (=1)                    Method to produce high-dynamic range image: